VennDev/SimplifyLibasynql/README.md

 ```

 # How to get All data or a data in the table ?
-- First, you need to understand what asynchrony is. and how to deal with the Vapm library.
-[Vapm](https://github.com/VennDev/Vapm/blob/main/README.md)
+- First, you need to understand what asynchrony is. and how to deal with the [Vapm](https://github.com/VennDev/Vapm/blob/main/README.md) library.
 ```php
 SimplifyLibasynql::fetchAll("users")->then(function($result) {
   var_dump($result);